nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Edits an existing case in DengueHotspotTracker.

-Format: `edit INDEX [n/NAME] [a/AGE] [p/POSTAL] [d/DATE] [v/DENGUE_VARIANT]...`
+Format: `edit INDEX [n/NAME] [a/AGE] [p/POSTAL] [d/DATE] [v/VARIANT]...`

 * Edits the case at the specified `INDEX`.
-The index refers to the index number shown in the displayed case list.
-* The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing dengue variants, all existing variants of the case will be removed i.e adding of variants is not cumulative.
+* When editing dengue variants, all existing variants of the case will be removed, i.e. adding of variants is not cumulative.
 * You can remove all the case’s dengue variants by typing `v/` without specifying any variants after it.
+* Cases cannot be edited to have the same name, postal code, and age as another case already in DengueHotspotTracker.

 Examples:
-* `edit 1 p/912345 d/2001-01-01` Edits the postal code and date of the 1st case to be `S912345` and `2001-01-01`
+* `edit 1 p/912345 d/2001-01-01` edits the postal code and date of the first case to be `S912345` and `2001-01-01` respectively.
-  respectively.
-* `edit 2 n/Betsy Crower v/` Edits the name of the 2nd case to be `Betsy Crower` and clears all tagged dengue variants.
+* `edit 2 n/Betsy Crower v/` edits the name of the second case to be `Betsy Crower` and clears all variants tagged to that case.
 ![EditCommandExample](images/EditCommandExample.png)

 <br>